-The proverb contrasts the credibility of a person who has developed a sensitivity to truth with the untrustworthiness of the habitual liar.
+The proverb contrasts the credibility of a person who is habitually truthful with the untrustworthiness of the habitual liar.

 (1) The one who is habituated to speak the truth can be relied on because every breath that he utters reflects his devotion to truth.
-His speech is expressed with the word יָפִיחַ , breathes.
+In effect, he “breathes” the truth (יָפִיחַ). (אלשיך)

 (2) The one who habitually speaks the truth tends to be speak calmly like a person who is breathing normally because he is sure people will believe him.
-However, a person who is lying tends to be emotional and uses psychological manipulative tactics to get people to believe what he is saying. (מלבי”ם)
+However, a person who is lying tends to be emotional and uses an affected style of speech to get people to believe what he is saying. (מלבי”ם)

 (3) Mishlei uses the word for belief (אֱמוּנָה) to refer to the truth, because the truth teller is confident that what he says will be believed. (מלבי”ם)